o3de/o3de.org/content/docs/user-guide/scripting/script-events/using-in-lua.md

 ---
 title: Using Script Events in Lua
-description: Learn how to use script events with Lua in Open 3D Engine.
+description: Learn how to use script events with Lua in Open 3D Engine (O3DE).
 weight: 300
 ---